 Affirm Stock Has Affirmed a Bottom

-Buy now and pay later purchase financing provider Affirm (NASDAQ: AFRM) stock has been on catastrophic sell-off since peaking out at $176.65 on Nov.
-8, 2021.
+Buy now and pay later purchase financing provider Affirm (NASDAQ: AFRM) stock is rebounding after bottoming out at $13.64.

 Conference Call Takeaways

 CEO Levchin set the tone by pointing out that active merchants have grown 16-fold YoY and total transactions grew 162% YoY.
 Most notably, 81% of those transactions are from repeat Affirm customers.
 GMV grew 73% YoY to $3.9 billion, excluding Peloton.
 He noted how the travel and ticketing segment has been strong as volume more than doubled from the year-ago.
 Affirm became available on American Airlines (NYSE: AAL) in the quarter.
 The Company announced a new agreement with Stripe.
 He pointed out, "Our plan is to achieve a sustained profitability run-rate on an adjusted basis by the end of the next fiscal year.
 That is to say, we expect to generate revenue that consistently exceeds our adjusted operating expense starting July 1, 2023.
 We do not expect our plan for reaching profitability to compromise growth just as we demonstrated this quarter.
 We also do not plan to raise any new equity capital, because we believe Affirm is fully funded to profitability.
 We will share our full fiscal year "23 outlook and full-year guidance in our next earnings report."